isomerpages/pa-cdcnw-deprecated/_about-us/Our Council.md

 permalink: /about-us/Our-Council
 description: ""
 ---
-The North West Community Development Council (CDC) has **six standing committees** to spearhead and align the CDC’s programmes to the key strategic directions.
+Our Council spearheads and aligns the CDC’s programmes to the key strategic directions.

 The six standing committees are as follows:

 **1\.
 Corporate Relations Standing Committee**
-The Corporate Relations Standing Committee aims to build up the branding and publicity for the CDC to better engage the community.
+The Corporate Relations Standing Committee aims to build up the branding and publicity, as well as expand the partners' network for the CDC to better engage the community.

 **2\.
 Finance Standing Committee**
 The Finance Standing Committee aims to maintain the financial solvency of the CDC.